 5 Easy Dog Training Tips You Must Know For Your Pups

 - Patience: Training a dog is not something you can do in a hurry.
 You have to remember that something that looks simple may be pretty challenging for your dog.
 The worst thing you can do is lose patience and vent your anger when your dog doesn’t get it right.
 This is because dogs are pretty sensitive creatures and susceptible to mood swings.

 - Simplify: Always simplify tricks into a series of small actions.
-A specific trick may appear simple, but it may be complex for a dog to remember all at one go.
+A specific trick may appear simple, but it may be complex for a dog to remember all in one go.
 So, always think through the trick you would like your dog to perform.
 See how many steps it can be broken down into.
 You should start teaching your dog based on steps, one building on the last step.
 Do this until your dog can perform the entire trick.When you do this, it is not one trick but several tricks that you have taught your dog.
 Consider my favourite trick, the dancing trick.
-It involves my Maltipoo standing on her two hind legs, stretching out her front paws and jumping.
+It involves my Maltipoo standing on her two hind legs, stretching out her front paws, and jumping.

-To get her to perform this, I have to break it down into four steps: Sit, Paw, High 5 and finally, dance.
+To get her to perform this, I have to break it down into four steps: Sit, Paw, High 5, and finally, dance.